The Health Policy PhD students are listed alphabetically.

 Mustafa Ornek, who earned both a Master's and a Bachelor's degree in international economics and finance from Ryerson, has a keen interest in health economics theory and practice, which he believes is one of the most important aspects of life.
 He has researched evaluations of national health care systems, and plans to pursue his investigation of how health economics affect peoples lives.
 His current research work is focused on comparing body mass index (BMI) distributions of Canada and the United States (U.S.), using novel econometric techniques for this literature.
 He will be looking into socio-demographic factors that may affect the changes we observe in the BMI distribution of these populations.
 He is also interested in developing a method to compensate for over and underreport biases that are known to exist in self-reported BMI data in surveys.
 This method will be immediately useful in the Canadian context, where most of our survey data rely on self-reporting from the respondents.
 He is a teaching assistant and a research assistant at McMaster University.
 Ornek was co-supervised by Paul Contoyannis and Arthur Sweetman.
 On October 7, 2016 Mustafa successfully defended his dissertation, titled: The Body Mass Index (BMI): Measurement, Physician Costs and Distributional Decomposition.
 Mustafa now holds the position of Analyst, with Statistics Canada's Research Data Centre.

 Mark Embrett received his Master's degree in Applied Health Services Research at Dalhousie University in Halifax.
 Prior to that he worked with the Capital Health District Authority performing social marketing and quality assurance research.
 He was also employed as a research manager in Dr. Patrick McGrath's Centre for Research in Family Health at the IWK Health Centre.
 The focus of his work was managing research on the effectiveness of paediatric preventative behavioural programs.
 The province's inability to incorporate evidence based health interventions into the public health insurance scheme puzzled Mark, which led to his interest in Health Policy.
 His primary dissertation research interest lies in the exploration of health policy disinvestment methods, barriers and challenges, especially in the field of health technology assessment.
 Mark also has interests in drug policy, the future of a national pharmaceutical program, and policy analysis of health equity in the social determinants of health.
 Currently, he is working on study gaps in mental health transition services from child to adult treatments, while progressing with his dissertation research.
 He was awarded an Ontario Graduate Scholarship for two consecutive years, in both the 2013 and 2014 academic years.
-He is being supervised by Glen Randall.
-On December 12, 2016 Mark successfully defended his dissertation titled: Developing a better understanding of resource withdrawal from medical services through examination of its characteristics, government policies, and an initiative.
-He holds the positon of Research Scientist in Evidence Synthesis and Decision Modelling at Precision Health Economics in Oakland, CA.
+He was supervised by Glen Randall.
+On December 12, 2016 Mark successfully defended his dissertation, titled: Developing a better understanding of resource withdrawal from medical services through examination of its characteristics, government policies, and an initiative.
+In 2017, Mark was awarded a 2-year Health System Impact Fellowship - a newly created fellowship program funded by the Canadian Institutes of Health Research which matches newly trained health services and policy researchers with health system organizations across the country.
+Mark's host organization is Canada Health Infoway where he will be working on the following project: Evaluating consumer facing and virtual digital health solutions for patients with chronic disease.
+His academic supervisor is Dr. Gillian Mulvale from McMaster University.

 International Exchange Students